If you disagree, just shout at your screen, and Mark Zuckerberg will let me know.

-Colloquially, the term is used to describe certain forms of image macros, as well as blocks of text that are repeatedly copied and pasted — "copypastas," and endless variations on these themes.
-It's an increasingly broad category that can be used to describe all sorts of internet phenomena, but as an extremely online white man who has done the bare minimum of research — i.e. an expert — I can say with certainty that the following 11 meme formats (not the specific images themselves) are the best that this decade has produced.
+Colloquially, the term is used to describe certain forms of image macros, as well as blocks of text that are repeatedly copied and pasted — "copypastas" and endless variations on these themes.
+It's an increasingly broad category that can be used to describe all sorts of internet phenomena, but as an extremely online white man who has done the bare minimum of research — i.e. an expert — I can say with certainty that the following 10 meme formats (not the specific images themselves) are the best that the past decade has produced.

 Of course, everyone has their own preferences in matters of taste like this, so feel free to leave your incorrect opinions in the comments.

 10 Guy is the face of joyful and oblivious confusion.
 He doesn't know he's confused, and he doesn't particularly care.
 While the intended function of this meme was to capture the kind of thoughts that occur when a person is as high as it's possible to be — a 10 out of 10 — it's equally appropriate for capturing the everyday neural misfires that result in putting your phone in the fridge and saying "you too" when the waitress tells you to enjoy your meal.